-Handling customer interactions isn't always easy, since every interaction is unique and different customers present
+Handling customer interactions isn't always easy, since every interaction is unique and different customers present different challenges.

 We've put together this list of the things call center agents and customer service reps should and shouldn't do during a call center interaction.